robertoabraham/AST2040/README.md

 ## Setting up the VM

 I purchased a monthly plan for an Ubuntu 18.04 VM using the Working Copy iPad Git client.
 I kept notes on how this was done in Bear.
 It was really easy.
+To log in to the machines, use SSH private key authentication.
+The key is embedded in Working Copy, in Termius, and can be retreived from the Digital Ocean account webpage.

 To provision the machine, first log in as root and set up a user account.
 Then log in with the user account and install the needed software.
-Both steps are stored as Termius "snippets" but here they are again.
+Both steps are stored as Termius "snippets" but here they are again, in the form of shell scripts.
+You can either execute the snippets directly from Termius, or run the scripts by hand.

 1. Create user account